How to Manage Easily Irritated Skin

 Melvory's Lavender Chocolate Whipped Butter and Hemp Seed Oil Whipped Butter are extremely rich and thick, a little bit goes a long way.
 They don't sting when applied to sore itchy patches and smells of natural cocoa butter which babies and toddlers love!

 3. Reduce Laundry Irritants

 Back to label reading again, this time your washing powder, make sure you use something non-perfumed, the more natural the better.
 Look for products labelled Septic Safe as these are the ones that will contain the least amount of chemical fillers and bleaches, all of which can ignite skin flare-ups and aggravate even the healthiest of skins.
 And if your washing machine has the option, then always select ‘extra rinse’ just to make sure you remove all last traces of washing residue.

 4. Wear Soft Cotton Clothing

-Whilst we are on the topic of clothing, something that is often easily overlooked as a trigger for eczema is the type of garments we put on our children.
+Whilst we are on the topic of clothing, something that is often easily overlooked as a trigger is the type of garments we put on our children.
 Aim to use only 100% natural soft cotton where possible as it allows the skin to breathe and won’t trap any heat which will reduce the frequency and severity of flare ups, and provide comfort to skin that’s currently inflamed and sore.
 Steer clear of sythentics, and even denim, wool and linen materials as their rough fibres can irritate your baby's skin.